PsyTeachR/data-skills-v2/docs/11-resilience1.md

 ## Activity 7: Join and reshape the data

-We can now do out first join and join together the demographic and questionnaire data so we've got a single wide-form dataset.
+We can now do our first join and join together the demographic and questionnaire data so we've got a single wide-form dataset.
 In this code we create an object named `dat_wide` that joins together `demo_cleaned` and `q_cleaned`.

 ```r